-Relations between Germany and Bahrain are good.
-Despite its critical assessment of the domestic situation in Bahrain, Germany is highly regarded in the country.
-High points in bilateral relations have so far been King Hamad bin Isa Al Khalifa’s official visit to Berlin in late October 2008 and the return visit to Bahrain by Federal Chancellor Angela Merkel in May 2010, as well as the visit to Bahrain in April 2010 by the then President of the German Bundestag, Norbert Lammert.
-In November 2011, Bahrain’s Crown Prince Salman bin Hamad Al Khalifa and the Minister of Foreign Affairs, Shaikh Khalid bin Ahmed bin Mohammed Al Khalifa, held talks in Berlin that focused on the country’s internal political situation and included an appraisal of the violent clashes that occurred there.
-Foreign Affairs Minister Shaikh Khalid was in Berlin for political consultations in October 2014 and attended the Munich Security Conference in February 2015.
+Relations between Germany and Bahrain are good and Germany is held in high regard in Bahrain.
+High points in bilateral relations have been King Hamad bin Isa Al Khalifa’s official visit to Berlin in late October 2008 and the return visit to Bahrain by Federal Chancellor Angela Merkel in May 2010, as well as the visit to Bahrain in April 2010 by the then President of the German Bundestag, Norbert Lammert.
+Defence Minister von der Leyen met Crown Prince Salman in October 2018 when she took part in the Manama Dialogue.
+In 2018, Foreign Minister Shaikh Khalid Al Khalifa participated once more in the Munich Security Conference.

 An investment promotion and protection agreement was signed in February 2007 and entered into force in late May 2010.